Skip to main content

 You may notice weight gain, particularly around the abdomen, as cortisol promotes the storage of visceral fat.
 Sleep can become fragmented because the normal diurnal rhythm of cortisol, which should be low at night to permit rest, is disrupted.
 Cognitive function, including memory and focus, can decline as high cortisol levels impact the hippocampus, a brain region vital for these processes.
 Your internal orchestra is playing out of tune, with the conductor, your pituitary, caught in a cycle of overstimulation.

 Understanding this mechanism is the first step toward reclaiming control.
-The effects of are not a personal failing; they are a physiological response to an overwhelming environmental load.
+The effects of chronic stress are not a personal failing; they are a physiological response to an overwhelming environmental load.
 The path to reversing these effects lies in systematically changing the inputs to this system.

 By addressing the root causes of the activation through targeted lifestyle modifications, you can provide your body with the signals of safety and stability it needs to recalibrate the HPA axis.
 This process involves more than simple relaxation; it is an active, intentional effort to restore the sensitivity of the system and re-establish the elegant feedback loops that govern your well-being.